 - The whites of your baby's eyes look yellow

-- Your baby seems listless, sick or difficult to wake
+- Your baby seems listless or sick or is difficult to awaken

 - Your baby isn't gaining weight or is feeding poorly